State Loan Repayment Program (SLRP) in Maryland

 An eligible practice site is one operated as a public clinic by any federal, state, local governmental entity or a non-profit medical care facility that 1) treats all persons regardless of ability to pay, and 2) is located in a geographic region of Maryland that the Health Resources and Services Administration has designated as a HPSA (Primary Care HPSA for internal medicine, family medicine, pediatrics and obstetrics/gynecology; Mental HPSA for psychiatry).

-Physicians who are eligible to apply for participation in the SLRP must meet the requirements listed below.
-These requirements are included in the SLRP Participant Application.
+Physicians and Physician Assistants who are eligible to apply for participation in the SLRP must meet the requirements listed below.
+These requirements are included in the SLRP Participant Application and are as follows:

-• have a medical degree (Medical Doctor or Doctor of Osteopathy) and completed residency training;
+· Have a medical degree (Medical Doctor or Doctor of Osteopathy) and completed residency training or a physician assistant license

-• be a primary care physician (that is, general internal medicine, family medicine, general pediatrics, obstetrics and gynecology, or general psychiatry);
+· Be practicing as a primary care physician (that is, general internal medicine, family medicine, general pediatrics, obstetrics and gynecology, women's health, or general psychiatry)

-• have never violated court-ordered child support or been delinquent in child support payments; and
+· Have never violated court-ordered child support or been delinquent in child support payments

 Application Deadline and Process:

-There are two application periods annually 1) March 1 - April 15 and 2) September 1 - October 15.
+There are two application periods annually: March 1 - April 15 (Spring) September 1 - October 15 (Fall).

 A technical scoring sheet will be used to score and rank your application.
 The following criteria is scored and ranked when reviewing an application: